datahub-project/datahub/metadata-ingestion/source_docs/bigquery.md

 - end_time
 - extra_client_options

-When use_exported_bigquery_audit_metadata is set to true, lineage information will be computed using exported bigquery logs.
+When `use_exported_bigquery_audit_metadata` is set to `true`, lineage information will be computed using exported bigquery logs.
 On how to setup exported bigquery audit logs, refer to the following [docs](https://cloud.google.com/bigquery/docs/reference/auditlogs#defining_a_bigquery_log_sink_using_gcloud) on BigQuery audit logs.
 Note that only protoPayloads with "type.googleapis.com/google.cloud.audit.BigQueryAuditMetadata" are supported by the current ingestion version.
-The bigquery_audit_metadata_datasets parameter will be used only if use_exported_bigquery_audit_metadata is set to true.
+The `bigquery_audit_metadata_datasets` parameter will be used only if `use_exported_bigquery_audit_metadat` is set to `true`.

-Note: the bigquery_audit_metadata_datasets parameter receives a list of datasets, in the format $PROJECT.$DATASET.
+Note: the `bigquery_audit_metadata_datasets` parameter receives a list of datasets, in the format $PROJECT.$DATASET.
 This way queries from a multiple number of projects can be used to compute lineage information.

 Note: Since bigquery source also supports dataset level lineage, the auth client will require additional permissions to be able to access the google audit logs.
 Refer the permissions section in bigquery-usage section below which also accesses the audit logs.